libsl3 1.3.51003

 Create a sl3::Dataset

-If there are different types in a column, a sl3::Dataset will automatically provide correct sl3::DbValue object.
+If there are different types in a column, a sl3::Dataset will automatically provide the correct sl3::DbValue objects.

 #include <cassert>